habari-extras/markup/readme.txt

 2. PHP Markdown - a markdown parser by Michel Fortin (http://www.michelf.com/) is used for markdown parsing.

 3. Textile -  a textile parser by Dean Allen <dean@textism.com>, Carlo Zottmann <carlo@g-blog.net>, and Alex Shiels (http://thresholdstate.com/) is used for textile parsing.

+4. BBCode - a BBCode parser by Jay Salvat (http://markitup.jaysalvat.com/) is used for BBCode parsing.
+The class wrapper around the parser is by the Habari Community.